-1 but our ANC scrongry supports mayor 2 Gray's Sustainable D.C.
-Initiative, which seeks 3 to reduce reliance on automobiles and expand the 4 provision of safe and secure infrastructure for 5 cyclists and pedestrians, with a goal to increase 6 biking and walking to 25 percent of all commuter 7 trips.
-8 To that end, ANC 3E, after collaborating 9 with DDOT, recently unanimously supported a 10 neighborhood bikeway on Jenifer Street, N.W., 11 between Friendship Heights and the intersection 12 of Nebraska and Jenifer Streets, which will 13 terminate about 800 feet from the proposed end of 14 the Broad Branch Road rebuild at Linnean Street, 15 and we were pleased that ANC 3F also unanimously 16 supported the same proposal.
-17 Additionally, across the line in 18 Montgomery County, plans have recently been 19 finalized to add a multi-use trail to the eastern 20 side of Wisconsin Avenue between Friendship 21 Heights and Bethesda, which will also be able to accommodate cyclists.
-These two pieces of
+But our ANC strongly supports Mayor Gray's Sustainable D.C.
+Initiative, which seeks to reduce reliance on automobiles and expand the provision of safe and secure infrastructure for cyclists and pedestrians, with a goal to increase biking and walking to 25 percent of all commuter trips.

+To that end, ANC 3E, after collaborating with DDOT, recently unanimously supported a 9 neighborhood bikeway on Jenifer Street, N.W., 10 between Friendship Heights and the intersection 11 of Nebraska and Jenifer Streets, which will 12 terminate about 800 feet from the proposed end of 13 the Broad Branch Road rebuild at Linnean Street, 14 and we were pleased that ANC 3F also unanimously 15 supported the same proposal.
+16 Additionally, across the line in 17 Montgomery County, plans have recently been 18

+19 finalized to add a multi-use trail to the eastern